Bharti Airtel Ltd Directors Report.

 Committees of Board, Number of Meetings of the Board and Board Committees

-The Board of Directors met eight (8) times during the previous financial year.
-As on March 31, 2017, the Board has eight committees, namely, the Audit & Risk Management Committee, the HR and Nomination Committee, the Corporate Social Responsibility (CSR) Committee, the Stakeholders Relationship Committee, the Committee of Directors, the Airtel Corporate Council, the Special Committee of Directors (for Monetisation of stake in Bharti Infratel Limited) and the Special Committee of Directors (for Restructuring of overseas holding structure) and Special Committee of Directors (for fund raising).
+The Board of Directors met six (6) times during the previous financial year.
+As on March 31, 2019, the Board has ten committees, namely, the Audit Committee, the Risk management Committee, the HR and Nomination Committee, the Corporate Social Responsibility (CSR) Committee, the Stakeholders Relationship Committee, the Committee of Directors, the Airtel Corporate Council, the Special Committee of Directors (for Monetization of stake in Bharti Infratel Limited), the Special Committee of Directors (for Restructuring of overseas holding structure) and Special Committee of Directors (for fund raising).

-All the recommendations made by committees of the Board including the Audit & Risk Management Committee were accepted by the Board.
-A detailed update on the Board, its composition, detailed charter including terms and reference of various Board Committees, number of Board and Committee meetings held during FY 2016-17 and attendance of the Directors at each meeting is provided in the Report on Corporate Governance, which forms part of this Report.
+All the recommendations made by committees of the Board including the Audit Committee were accepted by the Board.
+A detailed update on the Board, its composition, detailed charter including terms and reference of various Board Committees, number of Board and Committee meetings held during FY 2018-19 and attendance of the Directors at each meeting is provided in the Report on Corporate Governance, which forms part of this Report.

 Subsidiary, Associate and Joint Venture Companies

-As on March 31, 2017, your Company has 96 subsidiaries, 5 associates and 3 joint ventures, as set out in note 32 of the full version Annual Report (for Abridged Annual Report, please refer note 21).
+As on March 31, 2019, your Company has 101 subsidiaries, 7 associates and 8 joint ventures, as set out in note 34 of the standalone financial statements (for Abridged Annual Report please refer note 17).

-Pursuant to Section 129(3) of the Companies Act, 2013 read with Rule 5 of Companies (Accounts) Rules, 2014, a statement containing salient features of financial statements of subsidiary, associate and joint venture companies is annexed to the Abridged and full version Annual Report.
+Pursuant to Section 129(3) of the Companies Act, 2013 read with Rule 5 of Companies (Accounts) Rules, 2014, a statement containing salient features of financial statements of subsidiary, associate and joint venture companies is annexed to the Abridged and full version of the Annual Report.
 The statement also provides the details of performance and financial position of each of the subsidiary, associate and joint venture and their contribution to the overall performance of the Company.

 The audited financial statements of each of its subsidiary, associate and joint venture companies are available for inspection at the Companys registered office and also at registered offices of the respective companies and pursuant to the provisions of Section 136 of the Companies Act, 2013, the financial statements of each of its subsidiary companies are also available on the Companys website www.airtel.com.

-Copies of the annual accounts of the subsidiary, associate and joint venture companies will also be made available to the investors of Bharti Airtel and those of the respective companies upon request.
+Copies of the annual financial statements of the subsidiary, associate and joint venture companies will also be made available to the investors of the Company and those of the respective companies upon request.

 Abridged Annual Report

 Members who desire to obtain the full version of the report may write to the Corporate Secretarial Department at the registered office address of the Company or Karvy Fintech Private Limited (formerly known as Karvy Computershare Private Limited), Registrar and Share Transfer Agent of the Company and will be provided with a copy of the same.
 Full version of the Annual Report will also be available on the Companys website www.airtel.com.

-The Board has duly examined the Statutory Auditors Report to the accounts, which is self-explanatory.
-Clarifications, wherever necessary, have been included in the Notes to Accounts section of the Annual Report.
+The Board has duly examined the Statutory Auditors Report to the financial statements, which is self-explanatory.
+Clarifications, wherever necessary, have been included in the Notes to financial statements section of the Annual Report

-The Board, on the recommendation of the Audit & Risk Management Committee, has approved the appointment of R.J.
-Goel & Co., Cost Accountants, as Cost Auditors, for the financial year ending March 31, 2019 in casual vacancy and also for the financial year ending March 31, 2020.
-The Cost Auditors will submit their report for the FY 2016-17 on or before the due date.
+The Board, on the recommendation of the Audit Committee, has approved the appointment of Sanjay Gupta & Associates, Cost Accountants, as Cost Auditors, for the financial year ending March 31, 2019 in casual vacancy and also for the financial year ending March 31, 2020.
+The Cost Auditors will submit their report for FY 2018-19 on or before the due date.